 Of the 10.5 million refugees of concern to UNHCR around the world, only about 1 percent are referred for resettlement by UNHCR.

 The United States of America is the world's top resettlement country, while Australia, Canada, the Nordic countries (Denmark, Norway, Sweden) and the Netherlands also provide a sizeable number of places annually.
 In recent years there has been an increase in the number of countries involved in resettlement in Europe and Latin America.
 Other countries with smaller resettlement programmes include Finland, Iceland, New Zealand, Portugal and the UK.

-Ireland operates an annual resettlement quota of 200 people on referral from UNHCR or identified through selection missions to existing UNHCR refugee operations.
+Ireland operates an annual resettlement quota of about 100 people on referral from UNHCR or identified through selection missions to existing UNHCR refugee operations.
 The resettlement programme in Ireland is coordinated by The Office for the Promotion of Migrant Integration.
 Examples of groups resettled to Ireland include:

 - Hungarians, resettled from places like Austria after events associated with the Soviet invasion of Hungary in 1956.

 - Vietnamese refugees who came to Ireland in the late 1970s

 - Bosnians and later Kosovars on a Humanitarian Evacuation Programme in the 1990s.

 - Myanmar Karen and Rohingyan refugees (resettled from Thailand and Bangladesh, respectively)

 - Congolese refugees (from Tanzania)

 These resettled refugees underwent an 8 week orientation programme in Ballyhaunis in Co.
 Mayo before being relocated into communities like Ballina and Kilkenny, for example.